adrianno2/WebdollarWalletGenerator-NODE/README.md

 # WebdollarWalletGenerator

-Simple script to generate a Webdollar wallet.
-Run this on your server then access the API to generate a wallet.
+Simple script to generate a Webdollar random wallet or from mnemonic.
+Run this on your server then access the API to generate.

-### TO DO
-Generate wallet from mnemonic

 ### Installation